CeeThinwa/knowledge-hub/book/data-storytelling-past-projects.md

 <u>_**Context**_</u>

 When Amazon customers purchase an Amazon Alexa, a voice controlled-assistant, some of them may chose to leave a review and give the product a rating.
 The rating ranges from 1 star to 5 stars.
-A sample of 3,150 customer reviews
+A sample of 3,150 customer reviews written between May - July 2018
 (data source [here](https://go.aws/2WkOfZp)) were selected for analysis.

 <u>_**Problem**_</u>